Buyer & Seller Tips

-Recently, I placed my mother-in-law’s home on the market for sale.
-It’s an incredibly cute beachfront condo located within a highly coveted private gated community in Huntington Beach.
-Ocean views, stunning sunsets, and just steps from the beach – Location, Location, Location!
+Recently, I placed my mother-in-law’s beachfront condo in Huntington Beach on the market.
+It’s in a highly coveted private gated community with stunning ocean views and breathtaking sunsets, just steps from the beach – Location, Location, Location!

-To top it off, these homes rarely go up for sale!
+These homes rarely come up for sale!
 Mom is retiring in less than a year and wondering, “should I sell my house when I retire?”
 Like many of us, she has been witnessing the escalating prices in the market and the accelerating value of her home.
 After looking at her impressive equity, nearly tripling her investment in less than a decade, she felt that she was in a great position to sell her place when she retires!
 Great News, right?
 Well, not so fast.

 As anticipated, multiple offers were received within days of the listing.
 However, something wasn’t right for Mom, the offers were making her feel sick instead of happy.
 She insisted, “I’m retiring, it’s the right time to sell my house, I can make so much money,” it didn’t feel like the great news she had initially expected.
 Instead, the offers signaled the fast-approaching imminent sale of her home and it didn’t feel good.
 She began asking herself again, “why should I sell my house when I retire?”